01-edu/public/subjects/ascii-art/ascii-art-output.en.md

 - Ways to receive data.
 - Ways to output data.
 - Manipulation of strings.
-- Learning about the choice of outputs.
+- Choices of outputs.

 ### Instructions

 - Your project must be written in **Go**.
 - The code must respect the [**good practices**](https://public.01-edu.org/subjects/good-practices.en).
-- It is recommended that the code should present a **test file**.
+- It is recommended that the code presents a **test file**.

 ### Usage